aupasana/aupasana.github.io/pages/software.md

 * extract the contents of the "bin" folder from both zip files into a single folder
 * add the path to the folder which contains these binaries to your PATH

-Xargs parallelism doesn't work on windows.
+XArgs parallelism doesn't work on windows.
 Use the aria tool, since it supports parallelism natively.

 ~~~
 > dli.py BARCODE --download-tool aria